theseus-os/Theseus/book/src/pci_passthrough.md

 # PCI passthrough of devices with QEMU
-PCI passthrough can be used to give direct access of a physical device to a guest OS.
+PCI passthrough can be used to allow a guest OS to directly access a physical device.
 The following instructions are a combination of [this](https://www.ibm.com/docs/en/linux-on-systems?topic=vfio-host-setup) guide on host setup for VFIO passthrough devices and [this](https://www.kernel.org/doc/Documentation/vfio.txt) kernel documentation on VFIO.

 There are three main steps to prepare a device for PCI passthrough: